QAtester-MM/QAtester-MM/README.md

 ### Hi there 👋
 - 🌱 I’m Mike and I currently learning Java+JUnit+Selenide with PageElements model
+- ⚡ Fun fact: a couple years ago I've released a book about financial modelling
+- 📫 You can reach me: @strategyday
 <!--
 **QAtester-MM/QAtester-MM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.